CentaurEval: Benchmarking Human-in-the-Loop Value in Agentic Coding: CentaurEval Framework

 The agent produces two synchronized outputs: (1) a task instance that includes a README, starter code, project structure, and environment configuration for LLMs and humans; and (2) an evaluation script, accessible to the system, that extracts parameters and interface signatures to execute instance-specific checks.
 This structure enables consistent, automated evaluation pipelines per instance.

-Finally, to ensure task instances are fair and benchmark-consistent, we validate agent output through a formal review process involving two independent human experts.
+Finally, to ensure fair and benchmark-consistent task instances, we validate agent outputs through a formal review by two independent experts.
 By design, logic-critical components are produced deterministically within validated ranges, while contextual variables are generated under constrained prompts.
 This guarantees that variation does not introduce additional cognitive or technical difficulty.
 Expert evaluations achieved high inter-rater agreement (IRR), as detailed in Appendix~\ref{apx:task_valid}.
 Agent hyperparameters and prompt configurations are provided in Appendix~\ref{apx:agent_model}.